 One of the many advantages of taking courses at the Washington Center in DC is the small class sizes.
 Students have incredible access to professors.
 They receive a hands-on learning experience and frequent interaction with faculty.
-The smaller classes offer an unparalleled learning environment and low teacher-to-student ratios.
+The smaller classes offer an unparalleled learning environment.
 Faculty at the UCDC Center pride themselves on teaching and creating an interactive learning environment.
 To see a list of courses offered by the UCDC Washington Center in DC go here.

 UC Davis students looking to participate in the UC Davis Washington Program are responsible for checking with their campus major advisors to ensure the UC Davis courses taken in DC can be applied to their major, minor, graduation, general education, and college breadth requirements.
 Students are encouraged to talk about their DC course options with an advisor in their college or department.

 Each department on campus has a different procedure for petitioning major/minor credit for DC coursework.
 However, UC Davis offers the following advice on what information will be needed for departmental advisors to assist with the petition:

 Students earn academic credit and continue to be registered as full-time UC Davis students during the quarter in which they participate in the Washington Program.
 Courses are taught by Washington Program faculty appointed by the various UC campuses, or visiting faculty from the Washington area.
 Students have the opportunity to learn in a small classroom environment.